 Cellular agriculture is the process of harvesting animal cells instead of entire animals.
-It involves taking a tiny sample of real animal cells (from a sesame seed-sized biopsy), and placing it in a mineral bath, or 'media', which contains all the same inputs the animal would typically consume—water, vitamins, minerals and amino acids.
-The cells grow into meat, like they would in an animal's body, but without any hormones, antibiotics, genetic modification or bacterial contamination, and with a fraction of the resources (hence the term 'clean meat'!)
+It involves taking a tiny sample of real animal cells (from a sesame seed-sized biopsy), and placing it in a mineral bath, or 'media', which contains the same nutrients the animal would typically consume—water, vitamins, minerals and amino acids.
+The cells grow into meat, like they would in an animal's body, but without any hormones, antibiotics or bacterial contamination, and with a fraction of the resources (hence the term 'clean meat'!)
 Plus, genetic modification isn’t required.
 At scale, the process takes place inside steel tanks—similar to what you would find in a beer brewery.